On the switch Markov chain for perfect matchings: Introduction

 A 0-1 matrix is equivalently the biadjacency matrix of a bipartite graph, and we will study the graphs corresponding to the matrices considered by \DGH~\cite{DiGrHo01}.
+We show that their questions are, in fact, questions about counting perfect matchings in \emph{hereditary graph classes}.
+Hereditary classes are of central interest in modern graph theory.
+In fact, this paper can be viewed as a first attempt to bring together two previously distinct streams of research in algorithms: structural graph theory and the complexity of counting and sampling.

-We identify the largest hereditary graph class in which the switch chain is ergodic: chordal bipartite graphs.
-The graphs considered in~\cite{DiGrHo01} form an ascending sequence within this class.
-We examine the mixing time behaviour of the switch chain for graphs from these classes, extending the work of~\cite{DiGrHo01},~\cite{Blumbe12} and~\cite{Matthe08}.
+We identify the largest hereditary graph class in which the switch chain is ergodic: \emph{chordal bipartite} graphs.
+The classes considered in~\cite{DiGrHo01} form an ascending sequence within this class.
+We examine the mixing time behaviour of the switch chain for graphs from these classes, extending the work of~\cite{DiGrHo01},~\cite{Matthe08} and~\cite{Blumbe12}.
 We also discuss the difficulty of computing the permanent \emph{exactly} in these classes, where Valiant's result~\cite{Valian79a} does not necessarily imply \#P-completeness.

-In particular, we show for the first time that the mixing time of the switch chain is polynomial on monotone graphs.
-This is proved by a novel application of a simple combinatorial lemma, the solution to the so-called \emph{mountain climbing problem}~\cite{GoPaYa89,Keleti93,Pak10,Tucker95,West01}.
+In particular, we show for the first time that the mixing time of the switch chain is polynomial for monotone graphs.
+This is proved by a novel application of a simple combinatorial lemma: the solution to the so-called \emph{mountain climbing problem}~\cite{GoPaYa89,Keleti93,Pak10,Tucker95,West01}.
 Though this lemma is well known, there appears to be no worst-case analysis of this problem in the literature.
 Therefore we provide such an analysis as an appendix.

 After this paper was written, we learned that Bhatnagar, Randall, Vazirani and Vigoda~\cite{BhRaVV06} had used a similar approach for a rather different problem.
-They analysed the Jerrum-Sinclair chain~\cite{JerSin89} for generating random bichromatic matchings in a graph that has its edges partitioned into two colour classes.
+They had analysed the Jerrum-Sinclair Markov chain~\cite{JerSin89} for generating random bichromatic matchings in a graph that has its edges partitioned into two colour classes.